oceanyu1/course-review-backend/README.md

   <h3 align="center">RavensRate</h3>

   <p align="center">
     RavensRate is a course review platform where Carleton University students can browse, review, and rate courses.
-This repo includes only the backend, you can access the frontend here.
+This repo includes only the backend, you can access the frontend
+    <a href="https://github.com/oceanyu1/course-review-frontend"><strong>here.</strong></a> The live site is also available at <a href="https://ravensrate.ca"><strong>ravensrate.ca</strong></a>.
     It provides secure authentication, RESTful endpoints, and PostgreSQL integration to support the full review lifecycle from browsing courses to submitting feedback.
     <br />
     <a href="https://github.com/oceanyu1/course-review-backend"><strong>Explore the project »</strong></a>